docker/docs/datacenter/ucp/1.1/configuration/dtr-integration.md

 * Configure the Docker Engine running on each UCP node to trust DTR.

-When this is done, you can use a [UCP client bundle](../access-ucp/cli-based-access.md) to push and pull your private images to a UCP node, without have to run the `docker login` command.
+When this is done, you can use a [UCP client bundle](../access-ucp/cli-based-access.md) to push and pull your private images to a UCP node, without running the `docker login` command.

 You can also pull images from the UCP web UI, without having to